gremlin/gremlin-python/README.md

 # Nodes in a scenario limited to 50.
 Attempting to add more past this will result in an exception.
 # To override, set this config variable to `True`
 config.override_node_count = True
+# Blast Radius in a scenario limited to 1000.
+Attempting to add more past this will result in an exception.
+# To override, set this config variable to `True`
+config.override_blast_radius = True

 blast_radius = 100
 delay_time = 5